 Another training must!
-Teaching a dog to be in their place teaches manners and self control...and your guests will love it when they are not being greeted by a jumping, crazy out of control dog!!!! having the bolsters on 3 sides deters the pup from coming off of place while they are learning and you use your body in the front as a barrier.
-The raised bed without the bolsters are fine too and great from the outdoors!
+Teaching a dog to be in their place teaches manners and self-control.
+Having the bolsters on three sides deters the pup from coming off of place while they are learning and you use your body in the front as a barrier.
+The raised bed without the bolsters are excellent too and great from the outdoors!

 Great way to not have a small lake inside your house when your pup has been alone.
-We use this with our pups starting at 5-6 weeks.
+We use this with our puppies starting at 5-6 weeks.

-I know this seems silly but timing of treats when training a pup is crucial!!!
+I know this seems silly, but the timing of treats when training a pup is crucial.
 Having the treats super accessible is key.
-Also has a poop bag dispenser because we are all good citizens and clean up after our pups!
+Also has a poop bag dispenser because we are all good citizens and clean up after our animals!

 No explanation needed.

-We use Puppy Culture protocols so your puppy knows this!!
-It is used for communication and training.
-If you don't know the concept please read up...a GREAT tool!
+We use Puppy Culture protocols, so your puppy knows this.
+Clickers are used for communication and training.
+If you are not familiar with the concept, please read up...a GREAT tool!

 This is a must if you want to maintain hat gorgeous Labradoodle coat!
 In combination with the slicker brush you use the comb to go through the areas that have been brushed to ensure there are no tangles which lead to matting.
 Next step if you don't...shave down which none of us like!

-This is how we keep the pups nails trimmed short.
+We use a Dremel to keep the pups nails trimmed short.
 Their nails should never be able to reach the ground!
 Regular maintenance keeps the quick short and also keeps them accustomed to the sensation.
-We dremel the pups nails starting at around 2 weeks and do it once a week or as needed.
-It starts by just have the dremel on next to the to hear the sound.
+We Dremel the pups nails starting at around two weeks and do it once a week or as needed.
+It begins by having the Dremel on next to them to hear the sound.
 Then we place the tool on their paws turned off.
-Then we turn the dremel on and have it touch their paw for the sensation.
-This all happen in week two and by week three they have filed toes nails.
-Don't forget the dewclaw!!
+Then we turn the Dremel on and have it touch their paw for the sensation.
+This all happens in week two, and by week three they have filed toes nails.
+Don't forget the dewclaw!
 SO easy!

-Chris Christensen Big G Slicker, Medium is a big investment but I don't know what we did without it!
+Chris Christensen Big G Slicker, Medium is a significant investment, but I don't know what we did without it!
 What you are giving up for no hair in your house or on your clothes is the need for daily brushing and regular 6-8 week interval grooming.
 This brush will get your brushing done in half the time.

-Snuffle mats allow you to hid food within the pockets that puts your dog's nose and brain to work by mimicking the hunt for food in nature, encourages natural foraging skills.
-Nosework mat satisfy intellectual curiosity. ,Keeps them busy so they don't find other less desirable ways to pass their time (wink, wink barking, destroying, anxiety)
+Snuffle mats allow you to hide food within the pockets that put your 'dog's nose and brain to work by mimicking the hunt for food in nature, encourages natural foraging skills.
+Nosework mats satisfy intellectual curiosity. ,Keeps them busy so they don't find other less desirable ways to pass their time (wink, wink barking, destroying, anxiety)

 Kongs are great toys to keep them busy as well.
-We puree dog food, stuff the Kong and then freeze it.
-You can put all kinds of stuff in there, be creative just remember to clean the inside between uses.
-We use a baby bottle brush and it works very well.
+We puree dog food, stuff the Kong, and then freeze it.
+You can put all kinds of things in there, be creative but remember to clean the inside between uses.
+We use a baby bottle brush, and it works very well.
 Again for safety size up not down if you are not sure to avoid choking!

-This plush toy has a pocket to insert the heart thats pulsates like a heart beat and a heat pack to generate warmth.
+This plush toy has a pocket to insert the heart that pulsates like a heartbeat and a heat pack to generate warmth.
 We have used it with our own pups to aid in litter separation.
 Machine washable!
-We shipped it to the breeder we got our dogs from and let it get all mucked up with the litter and mama scent and left it that way for the first week.
-If you would like us to do the same we are HAPPY to!
+We shipped it to the breeder we got our dogs from and let it get all mucked up with their litter and mama scent and left it that way for the first week home.
+If you would like us to do the same, we are HAPPY too!

 Since 2008, thousands of veterinarians and dog trainers worldwide have recommended the simplified, slow, beautiful classical compositions of Through a Dog's Ear.
-We use this system because we are able to change the card for different auditory programs.
+We use this system because we can change the card for different auditory programs.
 Your puppy has been heard the puppy program since their ears began to open.
-This has classical music with household sounds behind it.
+The puppy card has classical music with household sounds behind it.
 We watch their response to the noises and increase the volume every few days as long as we see no signs of fear.
-It is wonderful to get them accustomed to fireworks, kids noises etc. There are also apps for phones that do the same thing.
-I like that I don't have to leave my phone with them and it is portable so we take it on car rides, to the vet, etc.
+It is lovely to get them accustomed to fireworks, kids noises, etc. There are also apps for phones that do the same thing.
+I like that I don't have to leave my phone with them and it is portable, so we take it on car rides, to the vet, etc.

-The first choice is using Puppy Culture video (Attention if the Mother is the Mother of All Behaviors) which is the foundation for training and loose leash walking.
-If you get your pup at 8 weeks you have 8 more to make them a super star with eye contact and behavior!
-If you don't manage to accomplish this and pulling on the lead is a problem this is your fix...use them on any dog that pulls because pulling their human is NOT an enjoyable walk!
+The first choice is using Puppy Culture video (Attention if the Mother is the Mother of All Behaviors), which is the foundation for training and loose leash walking.
+If you get your pup at eight weeks, you have eight more to make them a superstar with eye contact and behavior!
+If you don't manage to accomplish this and to pull on the lead is a problem; this is your fix...use them on any dog that pulls because pulling their human is NOT an enjoyable walk!

-This training leash is great for teaching your dog recalls.
-It has the length needed to allow them to wander and ensure your command to come! is obeyed.
-Remember dogs should never be left off leash outside an enclosed area until they prove reliable recall!!!
+This training leash is excellent for teaching your dog recall.
+It has the length needed to allow the dog to wander and ensure your command to come is obeyed.
+Remember, dogs should never be left off-leash outside an enclosed area until they prove reliable recall!!!

-Handcrafted, gorgeous collars out of LA.
-I LOVE them but it is a guiklty pleasure and not necessary.
+Handcrafted, gorgeous collars out of Los Angeles.
+I LOVE them, but it is a guilty pleasure and not necessary.
 Their leather is butter soft and work is excellent.
-Great customer service as well.
+Excellent customer service as well.
 Tip...wait until you pup is full grown.
 Above is the Diego which we have and LOVE.
 We have the matching leash and can't wait to design my own once our Dane is full grown!